ThirtySomething/Weatherstation/Readme.md

 - There is only a Raspberry Pi available
   - You have to connect the weatherstation to the Raspberry Pi.
-  - You have to run the `Device` on the Raspberry Pi.
+  - You have to run the `datacollector` on the Raspberry Pi.
   - You have to select some of the [Plugins](./Plugins/Readme.md) to read and store the data.
 - There is a Raspberry Pi and a server (either Windows x64 or Linux x64) available
   - You have to connect the weatherstation to the Raspberry Pi.
-  - You have to run the `Device` on the Raspberry Pi.
+  - You have to run the `datacollector` on the Raspberry Pi.
   - You have to select some of the [Plugins](./Plugins/Readme.md) to read and store the data - at least the `MQTT`-plugin is required.
   - You have to run the `RemoteDevice` on the server.
-  - You have to select some of the [Data Sink Plugins](./Plugins/DataSink/Readme.md) to store the data.
+  - You have to select some of the [Data Sink Plugins](./Plugins/DataSink/Readme.md) to store the data on the server.
 - There is only a server (either Windows x64 or Linux x64) available
   - You have to connect the weatherstation to the server.
-  - You have to run the `Device` on the server.
+  - You have to run the `datacollector` on the server.
   - You have to select some of the [Plugins](./Plugins/Readme.md) to read and store the data.

 Basically you want to use all [Data Source Plugins](./Plugins/DataSource/Readme.md) and usually not all of the [Data Sink Plugins](./Plugins/DataSink/Readme.md).

-## Device
+## DataCollector

-See the [device documentation](./Device/Readme.md) for more details.
+See the [datacollector documentation](./DataCollector/Readme.md) for more details.

 ## Remotedevice